jainayushjain95/GFGProblems/README.md

 #Problem 012  -> Maximum AND Value
 Problem 013  -> is a number Palindrome
 Problem 020  -> printAllSubsetsOfAString
+Problem 022  -> Number of Steps to Reduce a Number to Zero(Leet Code)
-Problem 023  -> Convert Binary Number in a Linked List to Integer
+Problem 023  -> Convert Binary Number in a Linked List to Integer(Leet Code)
-Problem 024  -> Hamming Distance
+Problem 024  -> Hamming Distance(Leet Code)
-Problem 025  -> Sort Integers by The Number of 1 Bits
+Problem 025  -> Sort Integers by The Number of 1 Bits(Leet Code)
-Problem 033  -> Counting Bits
+Problem 033  -> Counting Bits(Leet Code)
 Problem 044  -> Bits required to represent an decimal number
-Problem 045  -> Number Complement
+Problem 045  -> Number Complement(Leet Code)

 **Recursive problems**